ghc-proposals/ghc-proposals/proposals/0000-extensions-and-warnings.rst

 This proposal unifies language extensions and warnings into one mechanism, thus simplifying GHC's user interface while offering more expressiveness, including allowing the language edition to specify a default set of warnings.

+It is dicussed at `this pull request <https://github.com/ghc-proposals/ghc-proposals/pull/620>`_.

 Motivation
 -------------
 This proposal discusses both language extensions and warning flags.
 These features may seem distinct, but in fact (see `this discussion <https://github.com/ghc-proposals/ghc-proposals/issues/615>`_: